washingtonpost/ans-schema/docs/proposals/2017-5-26 - Advanced Table.md

 ### Title

-ANS field.
+Text field.
 Name of the table.

 ### Citation